Can You Get Disability and Survivor Benefits at the Same Time in PA?

 Many people are collecting Social Security disability benefits in Pennsylvania.
 Some of them, due to the unfortunate death of a spouse, may become eligible for survivor benefits as well.
 So, can someone receive both disability and survivor benefits at the same time in PA?

-Our Pennsylvania disability attorneys at Young, Marr, Mallis & Associates outline Social Security Disability Insurance and survivor benefit regulations in these states.
+Our Pennsylvania disability lawyers at Young, Marr, Mallis & Associates outline Social Security Disability Insurance and survivor benefit regulations in these states.
 Keep reading for more information.

 Disability Benefits vs. Survivor Benefits in Pennsylvania